Ruddle/fomoscript/README.md

 Same goes for while, it returns `N::Unit` if it never runs the body, or the last body expression if it runs at least once.

-Same goes for brackets :
+Same goes for braces :

 `let x = {1 2 3}` is equivalent to `let x = {3}` or `let x = 3` or